Minalraj123/ANN-Car-Sales-price-prediction/README.md

 ![image](https://github.com/user-attachments/assets/b73181ed-a05a-4735-94a9-e290dc1c1e85)

-This project utilizes Artificial Neural Networks (ANNs) to predict car sales prices based on customer demographics and financial data, combined with vehicle purchase information.
-The predictive model is designed to assist dealerships, marketers, and buyers in evaluating car values, thereby optimizing sales strategies and decision-making processes.

-**Expanded Details**
-# Dataset Features
-**Customer Information:**
-**Gender (Categorical)**
-**Age (Numerical)**
-**Annual Salary (Numerical)**
-**Credit Card Debt (Numerical)**
-**Net Worth (Numerical)**
-# Target Variable:
-**Car Purchase Amount:** Price paid for the car (Numerical, regression target).
-Preprocessing Techniques
-# Dropping Unnecessary Columns:
-Columns like Customer Name and Customer Email were removed as they do not contribute to predictive modeling.

-# Handling Categorical Variables:

-The Country column was one-hot encoded to convert it into a machine-readable format.
-# Feature Scaling:

-Min-Max Scaling was used to normalize numerical features to a range of [0, 1], ensuring all input features contribute equally to the model's performance.
-Model Architecture
-# Artificial Neural Network Structure:

-**Input Layer:** 128 neurons with ReLU activation to handle the high-dimensional input space.
-**Hidden Layers:** One hidden layer with 64 neurons, also using ReLU activation, to capture non-linear relationships.
-**Output Layer:** 1 neuron with linear activation for regression predictions.
-Model Training Details
-**Optimizer:** The Adam optimizer was selected for its adaptive learning rate capabilities.
-**Loss Function:** Mean Squared Error (MSE) to penalize larger errors during training.
-**Metric:** Mean Absolute Error (MAE) for interpretability and measuring average prediction error.
-**Training Parameters:**
-**Epochs:** 50
-**Batch Size:** 32
-**Validation Split:** 20%
-Training showed consistent convergence, with validation performance closely tracking the training curve, demonstrating no signs of overfitting.

-# Model Evaluation
-**Metrics on Test Data:**

-**Mean Absolute Error (MAE):** [Provide exact value].
-**Mean Squared Error (MSE):** [Provide exact value].
-# Learning Curve Analysis:
-Both training and validation losses steadily decreased over the 50 epochs, confirming the model's robustness.

-# Key Results
-The ANN model demonstrated high accuracy in predicting car sales prices.
-Achieved a low MAE, indicating precise price predictions.
-Validated the ANN's effectiveness in handling diverse numerical and categorical data.
-Future Enhancements
-# Feature Engineering:
-Include additional features, such as car make, model year, mileage, and fuel type, to improve predictions further.
+Script Analysis
+# 1. Data Loading and Initial Inspection
+**Dataset Reading:**
+Reads the CSV file using pd.read_csv.
+Encodes the file with ISO-8859-1 (useful for special characters).
+**Dataset Inspection:**
+Displays the first few rows (data.head()).
+Provides metadata (data.info()) and descriptive statistics (data.describe()).

+# 2. Data Preprocessing
+Dropping Unnecessary Columns:

+Columns like customer name, customer e-mail, and country are checked for existence before being dropped.
+**Feature and Target Selection:**

+Features (x) are selected as columns 0 to 3 (gender, age, annual salary, credit card debt).
+The target variable (y) is the car purchase amount (column 5).
+**Scaling:**

+Both x and y are scaled using StandardScaler for normalization.
+ # 3. Splitting the Dataset
+Training and Testing Split:
+Data is split into training and testing sets using an 80:20 ratio with a fixed random state for reproducibility.
+# 4. Building the ANN
+Architecture:

+Two hidden layers with 10 neurons each, using ReLU activation.
+Output layer has 1 neuron with linear activation (suitable for regression).
+**Early Stopping:**

+Configured to monitor validation loss and stop training early if no improvement is seen for 2 consecutive epochs.
+# 5. Training the ANN
+Optimizer: Adam optimizer with a learning rate of 0.01.
+Loss Function: Mean Squared Error (MSE).
+Metrics: Mean Absolute Error (MAE).
+Training Parameters: Batch size of 50 and 70 epochs.
+# 6. Evaluation
+**Visualizations:**

+Plots training and validation MAE over epochs.
+Plots training and validation loss over epochs.
+**Prediction:**

+Makes predictions on the test set (y_pred).
+**Performance Metric:**

+Computes the R² score using r2_score, which measures the proportion of variance explained by the model.
+Output Explanation
+score: The R² score is a critical metric here.
+Multiplying it by 100 gives the percentage of variance in the target variable explained by the model.
+For example, if score = 0.85, then score * 100 = 85%, meaning the model explains 85% of the variance in car purchase amounts.
+Improvements & Suggestions
+**Data Preprocessing:**

+Verify data types (e.g., categorical variables like Gender) and handle them properly.
+Include a check for missing or outlier values.
+**Model Architecture:**

+Increase the number of neurons or layers if the model is underfitting.
+Add dropout layers to prevent overfitting (currently commented out).
 **Hyperparameter Tuning:**
-Optimize hyperparameters like the number of neurons, layers, and batch size to enhance model performance.

-**Advanced Architectures:**
-Experiment with deeper networks or other machine learning models (e.g., Random Forest, Gradient Boosting) for comparison.

-**Explainability:**
+Experiment with learning rates, batch sizes, and activation functions.
+Perform grid search or random search for optimal hyperparameters.
+**Evaluation Metrics:**

+Include additional metrics like Mean Absolute Percentage Error (MAPE) or Root Mean Squared Error (RMSE) for more interpretability.
+Plot predicted vs. actual values for better visualization of model performance.
+**Feature Engineering:**

+Derive new features such as Debt-to-Income Ratio or interaction terms between features.
+Consider using PCA or feature selection if the dataset grows.
+**Interpretability:**

-Use SHAP or LIME to interpret the model and identify the most impactful features driving price predictions.
+Use libraries like SHAP to understand feature importance and the model's decision-making process.

-**Deployment:**
+**Model Deployment:**

-Deploy the model as a web or mobile application using Flask, FastAPI, or Streamlit for real-time car price predictions.
+Save the trained model using model.save() and deploy it in a web interface for user predictions.